Policies and Procedures

 - Each party agrees that personal data shall be treated as confidential information under this DPA.
 In addition, each party shall at all times comply with applicable laws relating to data protection in the relevant jurisdiction with respect to each other’s personal data.

 - Personal Data shall remain the property of the disclosing party.
 Help Scout acknowledges that customer is the controller and maintains control over data subject’s personal data.

 - Help Scout will process customer’s personal data only to the extent strictly necessary for the purpose of providing the services in accordance with the ToS and any further written instructions from the customer that are mutually agreed upon in writing.
-Help Scout agrees that:
+The details of the processing of personal data as required by Article 28(3) GDPR are set out at Annex B. Help Scout agrees that:

 - it will implement and maintain a reasonable and appropriate security program comprising adequate security, technical and organizational measures to protect against unauthorized, unlawful or accidental processing, use, erasure, loss or destruction of, or damage to, customer personal data;